endrl/intro-skipper/README.md

 # Jellyfin Media Analyzer

+## Archived

+⚠️
+This project is no longer in development.
+Please move on to [intro-skipper](https://github.com/intro-skipper/intro-skipper?tab=readme-ov-file#intro-skipper)
+⚠️

+## Features

 Analyzes Movies and TV Shows to detect Intros and Outros.
 Uses the new official Jellyfin API.

-## Features

 * Detect Intro segments in tv shows
 * Detect Outro segments in tv shows and movies